Monday, July 29, 2019

 The Great Hack.
 Photo courtesy of Netflix ©2019 Netflix.

 Facebook has become the digital gangster of our time.
-When Americans learned the social network made millions selling their data to Cambridge Analytica, they stopped using Facebook for good.
+When Americans learned that social networks made millions of dollars by selling their data to Cambridge Analytica, they stopped using Facebook for good.

 Digital traces of yourself became an asset tradable in the stock market, and we, the people, were converted into a valuable commodity.